 As you can see, leaving the strap without cleaning can lead to damaging the heart rate monitor.

-Is the Peloton heart rate monitor machine washable?
-As a whole, you can place the peloton heart rate monitor strap in the washing machines, as long as you detach the connector from the strap before washing.
+No worries.
+Go ahead and place the peloton heart rate monitor strap in the washing machines, as long as you detach the connector from the strap before washing.

 Alternatively, you can wash the peloton heart rate monitor strap by hand using lukewarm water with a mild dish or hand soap.
 After you wash it, let it hang to dry.
 Do not put the strap in a dryer.